Crisis management: Elected officials and crisis management

 "We live in the midst of alarms, anxiety beclouds the future; we expect some new disaster with each newspaper we read".

 Crisis management has become a defining feature of contemporary governance.
 In times of crisis, communities and members of organizations expect their public leaders to minimize the impact of the crisis at hand, while critics and bureaucratic competitors try to seize the moment to blame incumbent rulers and their policies.
 In this extreme environment, policymakers must somehow establish a sense of normality, and foster collective learning from the crisis experience.

-In the face of crisis, leaders must deal with the strategic challenges they face, the political risks and opportunities they encounter, the errors they make, the pitfalls they need to avoid, and the paths away from crisis they may pursue.
-The necessity for management is even more significant with the advent of a 24-hour news cycle and an increasingly internet-savvy audience with ever-changing technology at its fingertips.
+During a crisis, leaders may face strategic challenges, political risks, potential errors, and decisions about how to respond and recover.
+The importance of crisis management has increased with the rise of the 24-hour news cycle and the widespread use of internet-based technologies.

 Public leaders have a special responsibility to help safeguard society from the adverse consequences of crisis.
 Experts in crisis management note that leaders who take this responsibility seriously would have to concern themselves with all crisis phases: the incubation stage, the onset, and the aftermath.
 Crisis leadership then involves five critical tasks: sense making, decision making, meaning making, terminating, and learning.

 A brief description of the five facets of crisis leadership includes: